We have a database of over 11,000 colleges all over India.

 It focuses on universalisation of education and aims cent percent enrolment and equal access to education regardless of other extraneous factors.
 It provides a standardised framework from elementary education to higher education and incorporates vocational education and internships to the Indian education system.

 The age group of students to be enrolled in schools is expanded from 6-14 to 3-18.
 The schooling begins at 3 years of age followed by 3 years pre-schooling and 12 Years of schooling.
 The existing 10+2 structure is replaced by 5+3+3+4.
 The age groups corresponding to these patterns are:

 According to the National Education Policy, the medium of instruction for students until grade 5 must be restored into their mother tongue/ regional language/ local language.
 However, it is also provided that no language should be forced upon anyone.

 The National Education Policy allows the students to choose various subjects across different streams.
 The strict guards for choosing the subjects have been lowered, which means students have the liberty to study economics along with biology.

 4. Introduction of Vocational Education

-In an effort to introduce hands on experience to students rather than fully boring theory classes, vocational education is introduced at an earlier phase of education.
-Post NEP 2020 students can learn vocational skills as early as in 6th grade.
+In an effort to introduce the hands-on experience to students rather than fully boring theory classes, vocational education is introduced at an earlier phase of education.
+Post-NEP 2020 students can learn vocational skills as early as 6th grade.
 Internships are also included in NEP 2020.

 5. Structured and Efficient Higher Education System